zeh/unity-screen-bars/REFERENCE.md

 ### `ScreenBars.statusBarTranslucent` (`bool`)

-Xxx
+Makes the status bar translucent when set to `true`.
+A translucent status bar renders on top of the existing content, with a semi-transparent background determined by the OS.

-Applies to: Android ?
+Applies to: Android (?)

-Default: ?
+Default: `false`.

 Caveats: